elfnews/feature_scaling/README.md

-# feature_scaling
+# Feature Scaling
-Example that shows machine learning method of Feature Scaling
+Example that shows machine learning method of Feature Scaling.
+It uses the Standard Scaler